Homegear/HomegearLib.NET/README.md

 **HomegearVariableReadOnlyException**| Thrown when you try to set a read only variable.
 **HomegearVariableTypeException** | Thrown when the type of the value you try to set does not match the variable type.
 **HomegearVariableValueOutOfBoundsException** | Thrown when the value you try to set is not withing the range of valid values.
-**HomegearRPCServerException** | Thrown on all errors within the RPC server.
-**HomegearRPCServerSSLException** | Thrown on SSL specific errors within the RPC server.
-**HomegearRPCClientException** | Thrown on all errors withing the RPC client. **You should always catch this exception, as it can be thrown by pretty much all operations.**
+**HomegearRpcClientException** | Thrown on all errors withing the RPC client. **You should always catch this exception, as it can be thrown by pretty much all operations.**
-**HomegearRPCClientSSLException** | Thrown on SSL specific errors within the RPC client.
+**HomegearRpcClientSSLException** | Thrown on SSL specific errors within the RPC client.

 ### Disposing